rhendrickson42/msds6306Case/Master_JP_RH.md

 ![](Master_JP_RH_files/figure-html/LatLong1-1.png)<!-- -->

 # CONCLUSION
 BrewData Inc. has concluded that the beer industry is in a high growth mode in both ABV and IBU.
-We would be please to collect and leverage further data in defining a profitable niche for your next super beer.
+We have provided valuable data regarding national and state trends and the ability to customize reports based on the state desired.
+Based on our most recently developed correlation tools there are many other areas to discover valuable information regarding the beer industry.
+Please see the markdown directory provided in the Github repository for additional case studies, alternate tools and technology and customer scenarios that we would be pleased to utilize in our next project.
+Also in the markdown directory you will find a "Master_JP_RH_Version2.Rmd" file witch is a condensed version where scripts are conveniently called versus imbedded.
+This will provide a convenient method to integrat with the provided analytics 'engine'.
+We would be pleased to collect and leverage further data in defining a profitable niche for your next super beer.
+For addition reference please see the codebook.Rmd file contained in the root directory of this repository.

 ## Cheers, R. Hendrickson (Chief Beer Officer) and J. Park (Chief Data Officer) **